tpeo/full-stack-learning-repo-fall-2021/README.md

     ```

 ## Suggesting Changes to the Main Repository
 We realize that like everyone, we're not perfect so we'd love to hear constructive feedback.
-To suggest a change, open a pull request to the main repository and we'll get on it ASAP.
-Please DO NOT push directly to the main branch unless permitted to do so.
+To suggest a change, open a pull request to the main repository and we'll get on it ASAP. **Please DO NOT push directly to the main branch unless permitted to do so.**

-# Content
-## Week 1: Introduction to Full Stack Development, Environment Setup